iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Category Service Name Description

-Analytics Amazon EMR Big data processing (Hadoop/Spark, etc.)
+Analytics Amazon EMR Big data processing (Hadoop/Spark etc.)

-Analytics AWS Glue ETL service
+Analytics AWS Glue Data ETL service

 Analytics Amazon Kinesis Streaming data processing